 You can adjust the temperature, you can retain it at a certain pressure, there are some slight changes in the gooseneck spout that makes it easier to control flow rate – to a skeptic all that just seem to be nitpicky things that majority of casual brewers won’t even notice the difference of.
 It’s an electric kettle, mate.

-Unless it can heat water to the correct temperature in seconds or use Artificial Intelligence to predict what kind of beans and brewing method your using to prepare the water accordingly (if that’s actually available, hit me up) or it somehow transfers water electronically from one house to another, the important thing is that it’s made from material that won’t poison you, it heats water up, and it has a spout that lets you control flow rate easily.
-All those nitpicky things, most people won’t even know enough to actually care about them.
+Unless it can heat water to the correct temperature in seconds or use Artificial Intelligence to predict what kind of beans and brewing method you are using to prepare the water accordingly (if that’s actually available, hit me up) or it somehow transfers water electronically from one house to another, then you don’t really need it to be so expensive.
+As long as it’s made from material that won’t poison you, it heats water up, and it has a spout that lets you control flow rate easily – if you can find something that checks all these boxes at a lower price then you are good.
+All those nitpicky things?
+Most people won’t even know enough to actually care about them.
 Now, why are there kettles that cost more than my most expensive pair of sneakers or just a few pesos away from my Smart Watch, and more importantly why do a lot of people actually want to buy them?

 I posted a story on my Instagram account @shareyourkape where I pointed out that my recent purchase of a budget soundbar and external subwoofer was a few Pesos (Philippines Peso, I’m from the Philippines) cheaper than my supposedly budget manual coffee grinder, the Timemore Chestnut C2.
 I like this soundbar, it can only connect to my Apple TV via Bluetooth so it can’t get that loud, but it is enough.
 Base is deep and rich, mids are somewhat non-existent though, I digress.
 A soundbar, that has some electric parts and somewhat calibrated by the manufacturer, something riddled with Intellectual Property, is slightly cheaper than a manual coffee grinder that can only grind coffee.
 I mentioned an Apple TV.
 The maxed out version of the Apple TV that you can purchase in the Apple PH webstore, is actually cheaper than a Comandante C40 Nitro Blade (seriously, why does that sound like a Rambo Knife?).
 A premium grinder, yes, but again can only grind coffee and has some plastic parts.